18 September 2020

 In the UK, 36 out of 43 air quality reporting zones currently have illegal and harmful levels of NO2 pollution.

-In 2015, tens of millions of diesel vehicles made by car manufacturers around the world were found to be fitted with “defeat devices”.
-These devices mean vehicles emit far more pollutants (typically NO2) in standard road driving conditions than during tests, which means they pollute far more than advertised.
+The Dieselgate scandal revealed that millions of diesel vehicles sold by car manufacturers around the world were fitted with a specific form of ‘defeat device’.
+These devices caused vehicles to emit far more pollution in standard road driving conditions than during tests – disregarding people’s health and undermining consumer trust.

 The scandal revealed that despite these devices being used, the cars were still allowed onto the market.
 It showed that we couldn’t rely on these authorities to protect the public and how damaging secretive behaviour by car manufacturers over emissions can be.